torqueforge/rentpath-2015-april/tj_notes.md

 - [ ] Just to verify, we do house shameless to DRY in mob, then they do house shameless to DRY, then we come back to bottles shameless green and onto bottles shameless to DRY in mob.
+- [ ] I'm making some cheatsheets for myself for things like steps for method extraction.
+Would those be useful to you?